|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 A card that stores and processes information through the electronic circuits embedded in silicon in the substrate of its body.
 Smart cards carry both processing power and information.
-A SIM Card is a special kind of smart card for use in a mobile device.
+A SIM card is a special kind of smart card for use in a mobile device.

 Short Message Service.
 A protocol allowing transmission of short text-based messages over a wireless network.
-SMS messaging is the most widely-used data application in the world.
+SMS messaging is the most widely used data application in the world.

 Short Message Service Center.
 Routes messages and regulates SMS traffic.
-When an SMS message is sent, it goes to an SMS center first, then gets forwarded to the destination.
-If the destination is unavailable (for example, the recipient embedded board is powered down), the message is stored in the SMSC until the recipient becomes available.
+When an SMS message is sent, it goes to an SMS center first, and then gets forwarded to the destination.
+If the destination is unavailable (for example, the recipient embedded board is powered down), then the message is stored in the SMSC until the recipient becomes available.